Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 Mikhail Baryshnikov

 Mikhail Baryshnikov is a popular Russian male ballet dancer.
-At the age of 12, he attended Riga’s opera ballet school.
-There he achieved great success that made him stay persistent with his dancing career.
+At the age of 12, he attended Riga’s opera-ballet school.
+There he achieved great success that made him stay persistent in his dancing career.

 In 1963, he joined the Vaganova ballet school and learned ballet under the tutelage of a famous Russian ballet master Aleksandr Pushkin.